fabsoft-upd/SampleUserPromptPlugin/README.md

 # FabSoft Desktop Automation Driver - Sample User Prompt Plugin
 User interaction can be a critical component of a document workflow.
 This project will demonstrate how to configure and dynamically create the **User Prompt** controls for the FabSoft Desktop Automation Driver (DAD) with a simple lookup file.

+**Please make sure that you are running the latest update of the FabSoft Desktop Automation Driver for this sample.**

 **This sample demonstrates:**

 * Creating the options in the **Property Grid** to configure settings for user interaction.